Inter IISER Sports Meet: History

-The first IISM was conducted in 2012 and was hosted by IISER Kolkata and included teams from IISER Kolkata, IISER Pune, IISER Bhopal, IISER TVM and IISER Mohali.
-Over the years, IISER Tirupati and IISER Berhampur, have joined the team.
+The first IISM was conducted in 2012 and was hosted by IISER Kolkata and included teams from IISER Kolkata, Pune, Bhopal, TVM and Mohali.
+Over the years, IISER Tirupati and Brahmapur, have joined the team.
 IISM has expanded further to include NISER, IISc and CEBS.
 The privilege to host the IISM comes on a rotation basis and is usually conducted in December each year.
-The excitement, frenzy, adrenalin rush and the sense of belonging and team spirit that this sporting event evokes is truly overwhelming.